OpenMW-Mod-Collection/MeritsOfService/README.md

 **Other Mods**

 - Astrologians Guild from [Astrologian's Guild](https://www.nexusmods.com/morrowind/mods/51216) by Billyfighter
-- Vvardenfell Brotherhood from [The War for the Vvardenfell Brotherhood](https://www.nexusmods.com/morrowind/mods/47314) and [Morrowind Extended Cut](https://www.nexusmods.com/morrowind/mods/55615) by Caeris
+- Vvardenfell Brotherhood from [The War for the Vvardenfell Brotherhood](https://www.nexusmods.com/morrowind/mods/47314) / [Morrowind Extended Cut](https://www.nexusmods.com/morrowind/mods/55615) by Caeris

+## Making Your Own Patches

+[TODO]

 ## Consider also